40

 About

-“Internets” is the erroneous pluralization of the word “Internet” popularized by former U.S. president George W. Bush during his 2000 election campaign.
-While the word internet may be pluralized in rare occasions in the context of joining together many smaller intranets, this incorrect use of the plural form became the target of many jokes and parodies on the web.
-See also: Series of Tubes
+"Internets" is the erroneous pluralization of the word “Internet” popularized by former United States president George W. Bush during his 2004 election campaign.
+While the word internet may be pluralized in rare occasions in the context of joining together many smaller intranets, this incorrect use of the plural form became the target of many jokes and parodies on the web, similar to the former Alaskan Senator Ted Stevens "series of tubes" gaffe.
+The term can be also used to signify that the speaker has limited knowledge about computers and technology.

 Origin

-The word “Internets” was first uttered during the third round of Bush-Gore presidential debate held at Washington University in St. Louis on October 17th, 2000, according to Wikipedia.[1]
+The word "Internets" was first uttered during the third round of the Bush-Gore presidential debate held at Washington University in St. Louis on October 17th, 2000.[1]
 In response to a question asked by an audience member regarding the state of morality in the American media and popular culture, Bush replied:

 BUSH: …We can have filters on Internets where public money is spent.
 There ought to be filters in public libraries and filters in public schools so if kids get on the Internet, there is not going to be pornography or violence coming in.